Interview with Anna Gaidai – the curator of the Unpacking Sound project

 international projects and educational programs.
 Areas of professional interest: art projects in cooperation with local communities, and interdisciplinary projects.

-Anna Haidai at the workshop "Unpacking the sound"
+Anna Gaidai at the workshop "Unpacking the sound"

 What is a community-based art project?